Scaling SEO at Enterprise Companies by Eliminating Obstacles

-Public Relations, or PR, can be a highly effective component of your off-page SEO efforts.
+There are plenty of reasons to integrate PR and SEO.
 You’ve already built a database of reporters and publishers with whom you share your news.
 What’s critical is to not just see this as a database, but rather to start building relationships with many of them.
 Find out what they each cover and help them to satisfy and thrill their audience.
 For example, a pitch to a reporter at CNBC might focus on an innovative technology you’ve developed to transform the industry, whereas your pitch to NPR might focus on the societal impact of the technology.

 One of the benefits of PR is that once the New York Times covers your company initiative, the news can reverberate throughout the internet.
 As a result, it could end up on other news sites, blogs, industry publications, and social media pages.